Profundity Trading Caters for the Aspiring Author

-He got his start in journalism ‘through the back door’ while he was a young rugby player at Bombay, which is seven kilometres east of Pukekohe.
-Every Sunday evening for two years he would deliver a report on the Bombay Rugby Club’s weekly games to the Franklin County News.
-In July 1979, the owner, Jean Gillard and editor Ernie Alexander offered him a position on the newspaper’s staff, which he accepted and never looked back.
+He got his start in journalism ‘through the back door’ while he was a young rugby player at Bombay, seven kilometres east of Pukekohe.
+Every Sunday evening for two years, he would deliver a report on the Bombay Rugby Club’s weekly games to the Franklin County News.
+In July 1979, Jean Gillard and editor Ernie Alexander offered him a position on the newspaper’s staff, which he accepted and never looked back.

-His duties included writing general news stories, reporting on council and court, and covering sport, his passion of which was rugby.
+His duties included writing general news stories, reporting on council and court, and covering sport, his passion for rugby.
 He served for eleven years as editor of the Counties Rugby Union’s match-day programme from 1975 until 1986.
-During that time the Counties Premier side, coached by former New Zealand Race Relations Conciliator, the late Hiwi Tauroa and led by former All Black captain, Andy Dalton, won 1979 National Provincial Championship (now the Mitre 10 Cup).
+During that time, the Counties Premier side, coached by former New Zealand Race Relations Conciliator, the late Hiwi Tauroa and led by former All Black captain, Andy Dalton, won the 1979 National Provincial Championship (now the Mitre 10 Cup).
 This was the first and only time Counties have won this title.

 Rex wrote his first book while a member of 1959 Pukekohe High School’s Second Rugby XV.: “Our team was unbeaten that year, and for me, it was an amazing experience,” he recalls.